5 Tips to Make the Most of Your Remote Job Search

 It’s your chance to either build on your career—and build in some work-life balance, too—or take it by the horns and do a 180 by trying something completely different.

 As you peruse job listings, really pay attention to how you’re feeling.
-Do you feel tense and frustrated?
-Maybe it’s because you’re looking to continue on in a career that you no longer love.
+It’s normal for a job search to cause some stress and anxiety.
+If you feel particularly tense or frustrated, it could also mean you’re looking to continue on in a career that you no longer love.
 Opt instead to look for a job that makes your heart happy (if you need some inspiration, look to your hobbies as a rich source of inspiration) and find positions that encompass most, if not all, of those characteristics of your hobbies that you love.

 You’ll feel lighter, inspired, and happier for it.